 “Let’s stack the boxes on the porch for now and get the furniture inside first,” said a woman’s voice.

 Tolly scratched his head and examined the boy closely.
-He moved around him like a dog sniffing a fellow dog at the park, in fact if Tolly had a tail it would have been wagging with excited energy.
-The boy’s physical appearance was the problem, he was very cute with his mousey brown hair and big hazel eyes but there was something off.
-His eyes were surrounded by deep dark circles, his skin was pale and his movements seemed labored.
-Tolly followed the boy to a collection of boxes until the boy reached for one and Mr. Drake stopped him.
+He moved around him like a dog sniffing a fellow dog at the park.
+In fact, if Tolly had a tail it would have been wagging with excited energy.
+The boy’s physical appearance was the problem; he was very cute with his mousy brown hair and big hazel eyes, but there was something off.
+His eyes were surrounded by deep dark circles, his skin was pale, and his movements seemed labored.
+Tolly followed the boy to a collection of boxes, until the boy reached for one and Mr. Drake stopped him.

 “You’re not supposed to over exert yourself, remember,” she said.

-Gavin laid back down when his mom left and Tolly hopped off the desk.
+Gavin lay back down when his mom left, and Tolly hopped off the desk.
 He’d watched the exchange between mother and son with concern.
-Tolly crossed over to the bed and sat at Gavin’s side, “What’s the matter Gavin, are you sick?”
+Tolly crossed over to the bed and sat at Gavin’s side, “What’s the matter, Gavin?
+Are you sick?”

-Tolly put his hand to Gavin’s forehead knowing it was a useless gesture.
-He placed his hand against Gavin’s forehead but rather than pass through it Tolly felt warmth.
+Tolly put his hand to Gavin’s forehead, knowing it was a useless gesture.
+He placed his hand against Gavin’s forehead, but rather than pass through it, Tolly felt warmth.
 He looked at Gavin in awe and touched him again.
-Warmth radiated through Tolly’s fingertips filling his entire being.
-He couldn’t believe it; he hadn’t been able to touch a mortal since he’d been one 60 years earlier.
+Warmth radiated through Tolly’s fingertips, filling his entire being.
+He couldn’t believe it; he hadn’t been able to touch a mortal since he’d been one sixty years earlier.
 Tolly closed his eyes and reveled in the sensation until Gavin flinched.
-Gavin felt the touch too; the pressure of invisible fingers, and where Gavin’s skin was warm to Tolly, Tolly’s touch was cold to Gavin.
+Gavin felt the touch too, the pressure of invisible fingers, and where Gavin’s skin was warm to Tolly, Tolly’s touch was cold to Gavin.

 “W-who’s there?”
 Gavin asked the emptiness of the room.